Uniform Pension Overview

-Philips Pensioenfonds sends you Uniform Pension Overviews, containing information about your future income - for example how much you will have when you retire, and how much your relatives will receive in the event of your death.
+At the end of June 2023, participants who are still accruing a pension received the Uniform Pension Overview 2023.
+This overview contains information about your future income - for example how much you will have when you retire, and how much your relatives will receive in the event of your death.

 You will receive a new Uniform Pension Overview every year

 If you are still employed, you will receive a new Uniform Pension Overview every year.
 If your employment has already ended, an updated version of your overview will be made available in MijnPPF every year.
 If you have not indicated a preference for digital communication, you will receive your pension overview by post once every five years, besides.
 This web page contains further details about the Uniform Pension Overview, including what information it contains and where to go to find out more.